LoukasPerdikis/Medical_Data/README.md

 ## Metrics Discussion

 Suitable classification algorithm metrics included model accuracy, precision, recall and F1 scores.
-A confusion matrix heatmap was also be of great assistance in determining how well the models performed in terms of Type I and Type II errrors.
-In addition to this, the ROC curve alongisde the AUC score was be used to determine how well the model has performed in classifying unseen data.
+A confusion matrix heatmap was also of great assistance in determining how well the models performed in terms of Type I and Type II errors.
+In addition to this, the ROC curve alongside the AUC score was used to determine how well the model has performed in classifying unseen data.

 In general, the closer the scores were to 1, the better the model had performed.
 Conversely, the closer the scores were to 0, the worse the model had performed.
-This applied to the accuracy, precision, f1, recall, and AUC scores.
+This applied to the accuracy, precision, F1, recall, and AUC scores.
 To interpret the ROC curve, the closer the curve appeared to the top left of the plot (i.e., the larger the area under the curve), the better the model had performed.

 The reason why these metrics were chosen was due to what they represent relative to classification machine learning problems, as outlined in this [article](https://vitalflux.com/accuracy-precision-recall-f1-score-python-example/).
 Before the metrics can be discussed below, a short description of the difference between false and true positives and negatives is provided: